noetix/Simple-ORM/README.md

-SimpleOrm
+Simple ORM
 =========

-SimpleOrm is an object-relational mapper for PHP & MySQL (using mysqli).
+Simple ORM is an object-relational mapper for PHP & MySQL (using mysqli).
 It provides a simple way to create, retrieve, update & delete records.

+This is not intended for large scale projects as it has extra database interaction than necessary.
+I would suggest [Doctrine](http://www.doctrine-project.org/) for such things.

+Simple ORM is a few years old but it has been upgraded over time, therefore **PHP 5.3** is a requirement.

 Configuration
 --------------